DETAILED ACTION

 automatically displaying the first testing sequence results, wherein the first testing sequence results comprise an assessment of a health of the second containerized application; and (page 10, the report is generated)

-checking autoscaling behavior of the second containerized application, wherein the checking comprises determining whether the second containerized application replicates or deletes instances of itself in response to increased or decreased demand for its services (page 10, the report is generated showing the number of pods scaling up or down depending on CPU usage)
+checking autoscaling behavior of the second containerized application, wherein the checking comprises determining whether the second containerized application replicates or deletes instances of itself in response to increased or decreased demand for its service, and (page 10, the report is generated showing the number of pods scaling up or down depending on CPU usage)

 Lee fails to teach